djmason9/QR-Code-generator/Readme.md

 Added any text into the input and it will generate a QR code for each line of text.

-Commas result in line breaks in the text of the code.
+Commas result in line breaks in the text under the code.

 Example:
 ```